arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_min_light.png#only-dark" width="15%"/><img class="an-screenshots-noeffects" src="/img/an_wallet_min_dark.png#only-light" width="15%"/>

 On clicking, it expands to display the wallet in its maximized state.
-It can be minimized again by clicking the '∨' icon on the top in the wallet UI.
+It can be minimized again by clicking the '∨' icon on the top of the wallet UI.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_max_light.png#only-dark" width="35%"/><img class="an-screenshots-noeffects" src="/img/an_wallet_max_dark.png#only-light" width="35%"/>

 ### View Transaction Summary & Details

 If a blockchain transaction is triggered via the app that requires the user's approval, the user will see a transaction notification.
 If the wallet was in minimized state at the time the request was generated, then the notification will show up with a summary of the transaction along with the buttons to approve or reject.

+The app user will see a transaction notification seeking approval for a blockchain request triggered by the app.
+If the request is generated when the wallet is displayed in a minimized state within the app context, the notification will only show a summary of the transaction along with approve/reject buttons and an option to view transaction details.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_smtx_sign_msg.png" width="35%"/>